insure logo

 How much of a low mileage discount can I get?

 Low-mileage discounts vary.
-Some auto insurance providers offer as much as 20% for a low-mileage discount; however, our data studies show many drivers get 5% or less on average nationally.
+Some auto insurance providers offer as much as 20% for a low-mileage discount.
+However, our data studies show many drivers get 5% or less on average nationally.

 Under state law, mileage is one of the three primary factors insurance companies can use, the other two being a driver’s safety record and years of driving experience.
 So, the discount is larger if you drive fewer miles in California.
 On the other hand, if you drive a lot of miles, your rates will be higher.

-Is there low mileage insurance?
+Is there low-mileage car insurance?

 The mileage charges are capped at 250 miles per day (150 in New Jersey).